justincox/tm-svbtle/README.md

 ###Can I customize tm-svbtle?

 Of course!
-There are many options, including the main color, the fonts, and multiple options like showing tags, enabling infinite scrolling, and Disqus comments.
+There are many options, including the main color, the fonts, and multiple options like showing tags, enabling infinite scrolling, and more.

 ###Does tm-svbtle support custom languages?